 The Turing Teaching Alliance

 The Turing Teaching Alliance is a partnership of local secondary schools, led by Turing House School.
-We offer an excellent place to train to teach, with a supportive, tailored experience delivered in collaboration with St Mary’s University.
+We offer an excellent opportunity for members of our local community to train to teach, with a supportive, tailored experience delivered in collaboration with St Mary’s University.

 Why train with us?

-All schools in our Alliance have extensive experience in teacher training and are committed to supporting trainees.
-We value the energy, commitment, and fresh perspectives that aspiring teachers bring to our school communities.
+All schools in our Alliance, including Turing House School, have extensive experience in teacher training and a strong track record of developing new teachers.
+Turing House is a high-performing, inclusive, and welcoming school, and we are proud to lead an Alliance where trainees are nurtured, challenged, and supported every step of the way.
+We value the energy, commitment, and fresh perspectives that aspiring teachers bring to our school communities and are passionate about helping them thrive in the profession.

 - English